Dunedin woman jailed for ongoing abuse of her mother

 In a three-day span a Dunedin woman allowed her 71-year-old mother six hours' sleep, constantly waking her in the night with a barrage of abuse.

-Anita Dorothy Cumming (39) would scream at her mother - calling her a "f***ing bitch" - and force her out of bed to clean the house in the early hours, the Dunedin District Court heard yesterday.
+Anita Dorothy Cumming, 39, would scream at her mother - calling her a "f***ing bitch" - and force her out of bed to clean the house in the early hours, the Dunedin District Court heard yesterday.

 And it had to be to the defendant's "exacting specifications", due to her obsessive compulsive disorder (OCD).